Customer Care Associates: Why Hiring More Won't Fix Support

 The Manual Support Death Spiral

-- Response quality varies between associates
+- Response quality varies by who picks up the ticket

-- Training new hires takes weeks
+- Training new hires takes 3-4 weeks before they're useful

-- Costs scale linearly with volume
+- Costs scale linearly with volume.
+2x tickets = 2x headcount

-The Real Problem: Broken Knowledge Systems
+The Real Problem: Scattered Knowledge

 - Product descriptions in Shopify

-- Saved replies in helpdesks
+- Saved replies in the helpdesk

-- Tribal knowledge in Slack
+- Internal notes in Slack threads

 The CLEAR Framework: Your Alternative to Hiring